 I first became acquainted with Ann’s love of diaper patterns in the early 80’s when I did her Group Correspondence Course on the through my local EGA chapter.
 I still have that pillow in my living room and I love the pretty patterns which developed.

-Ann later published a book, Potpourri of Pattern, which explores diaper patterns and how to form them in more detail.
+Ann later published a book, Potpourri of Pattern, exploring diaper patterns and how to form them in more detail.

-With Diaper Patterns she has given us an even more comprehensive look at these patterns, packed full of history, design guidelines and examples.
+With Diaper Patterns she has given us an even more comprehensive look at these patterns; packed full of history, design guidelines and examples.
 Like her other recent books on backgrounds and couching, Diaper Patterns comes with a CD which has larger pictures of all the stitched samples.
-This is such a wonderful way to expand an enhance what can be shown in the book.
+This is such a wonderful way to expand and enhance what can be shown in the book.

 The fourth chapter shows you, with color pictures of stitched examples, how to develop a diaper pattern.
 The examples are discussed and sometimes several variations of a pattern are shown.
 The fifth chapter expands on this discussion by covering diaper variations, ideas and principles you can use to develop original patterns.
 This chapter really goes into depth with many examples of larger pieces which use diapers (the CD shows these pieces in detail).
 Not only do you learn how to create a variation but then you see how this type of variation is used in practice and learn through the detailed explanation, why it works.

 The sixth chapter takes one type of variation, color change, and shows how it works in detail.
 Several stitchers were asked to stitch a diaper and their color choices are shown (at the back of the book) and analyzed.
 Because color choice is an important part of stitching diapers, understanding this by seeing what works and what doesn’t is important.